polterguy/micro/README.md

 - 'row' elements inside of each container
 - 'col' or 'col-x' elements inside of each 'row'

 In such a regard, it logically resembles the structure of a Bottstrap CSS page.
+You can nest another 'row' inside of another outer 'col' or 'col-x' elements.

 ### Responsive rendering